-The collection of information under the annual cat registration framework contributes to a safer, healthier and more environmentally sustainable city.
-Storing information from cat keepers about their cats on a register will reduce the number of roaming pet cats, reducing the risk of:
+The collection of information under the annual cat registration framework and expanded circumstances for authorised persons to seize a cat contribute to a safer, healthier and more environmentally sustainable city.
+Storing information from cat keepers about their cats on a register and supporting the effective enforcement of all cat management requirements through the ability to enter a premises to seize a cat in breach of the Act for a broader range of circumstances rather than just containment and microchipping reasons will reduce the risk of:

-- nuisance to the community;
+- roaming cats causing nuisance to the community;

+- illegal breeding:

+- animal welfare abuses;

 - infection or injury from cat attacks or contamination;

 - injury, illness or death of cats;

 - lost cats; and

 - wildlife predation by cats.